bump-sh/docs/src/_guides/openapi/jsonpath.md

 $.store.book[?@.price < 10].title
 ```

+> Anyone familiar with XPath in XML will be thinking "hmm, this looks pretty familiar!" and you're spot on, JSONPath is [inspired by XPath](https://www.rfc-editor.org/rfc/rfc9535#inspired-by-xpath).
+If you've never heard of XPath no worries, we'll start from scratch here.
+{: .info}

-Now we need some JSON to run it against, and the RFC can help out there:
+To see how this works we'll need some JSON to run it against, so here is an example of some JSON from the RFC.

 ``` json
 {